-The agreement in the UK will help Masters students with their living and tuition costs when studying in a country other than where they live or where they took their first degree.
-The terms of the loan include:
+Erasmus+ Master Degree Loans are EU-guaranteed loans with favourable pay-back terms.
+The scheme is designed to support postgraduate students finance their Master’s courses in an Erasmus+ Programme country, helping to cover living and tuition costs when studying in a country other than where they live or where they took their first degree.

-- no need to provide collateral when applying for the loan
+- No need to provide collateral when applying for the loan

-- an interest rate lower than the market rate
+- An interest rate lower than the market rate

 The scheme is managed by the European Investment Fund (EIF) which publishes details of participating banks, student loan agencies, and other organisations.
-More information on the management of the Master Loan is on the European Commission’s Erasmus+ Master Degree Loan webpage.
+More information on the management of the Master Loan is available on the European Commission’s Erasmus+ Master Degree Loan webpage.

 We will continue to provide updates on this web page when more information becomes available.
 Please see the Erasmus + website for further information.

 Scottish students are eligible for fee and maintenance loans.
 Other EU students are eligible for fee loans only.

-Funding for EU postgraduates starting in academic years 2019/20 and 2020/21
+Funding for EU students starting in 2020/21

 The Student Awards Agency Scotland (SAAS) offer a tuition fee loan of up to £5,500 for all eligible full-time taught postgraduate students from non-UK EU countries.